-A study published in the Science claims to have found the genetic pathways and mechanisms responsible for the suppression of neuronal regeneration in mammalian neurons and how to repress those mechanisms to aid in neuronal regeneration after axonal injuries.
+A study published in Science claims to have found the genetic pathways and mechanisms responsible for the suppression of neuronal regeneration in mammalian neurons and how to repress those mechanisms to aid in neuronal regeneration after axonal injuries.

 A neuron is the basic working unit of the brain, much like the cells in the rest of the body.
 These working units are important for the transmission of signals and information from the brain to other neurons, or to muscles and tissues in the body.